lorcan2440/PMD2-Sky-Wonder-Mail-S-Generator/lua/readme.md

 - Run this Lua script from Desmume
 - Go to the in-game screen where you enter a Wonder Mail S password
 - Press Ctrl + V while the password entry is empty and the cursor is in the first position (click anywhere on the screen after loading the script to ensure you are in the Desmume window)
-- The password should fill itself in from the clipboard - just click END to verify the WM
+- The password should fill itself in from the clipboard - just click END to verify the WMS
 - Don't click the touchscreen while the password is filling.